syntonyze/gerrit-migration-environment/cutover/CUTOVER-PLAN-ONLINE-MIGRATION-2.16-reviewb-TO-2.16-notedb.md

 written to noteDb, rolling back after this point would mean that those changes will not be available in ReviewDB and will be lost.

-2.1.
-Optional backup of the git repositories.
-This step is just a precaution because migration to NoteDb does not remove or modify existing data, just create new refs.
-In that case rollback is just configuration change plus clean up for extra refs.
-To create a backup of the git repositories for each repository call: git clone --mirror

-2.2.
+4.1.
+Put both primary and secondary gerrit in Read only mode 4.2.
+Take a snapshot of Git repos, review DB, caches and indexes 4.3.
+Put primary and secondary gerrit in Read/Write mode 4.4.
 Roll out the following configuration to primary gerrit, in the `etc/notedb.config` file.

 ```